isawnyu/pleiades.datasets/README.md

 [![License: CC BY 3.0](https://licensebuttons.net/l/by/3.0/80x15.png)](https://creativecommons.org/licenses/by/3.0/) Content is governed by the copyrights of the individual contributors responsible for its creation.
 Some rights are reserved.
 All content is distributed under the terms of a [Creative Commons Attribution license (cc-by)](https://creativecommons.org/licenses/by/3.0/).

+## Version 3.0 - 4 April 2023

+What's new since 2.3 (12 October 2020):

+- 2,655 new and 10,222 updated place resources (see `data/changelogs/release.html` for details)
+- `data/changelogs/`: Monthly changelogs in HTML format since 2009.
+- `data/csv/zotero.csv`: The complete bibliographic library cited in references throughout the dataset.
+- `data/data_quality`: Some metrics.
+- `gis`: CSV files tested in [QGIS](https://www.qgis.org/en/site/) (likely better than the original CSV package for most use cases).

 ## Overview

 This is a package of data derived from the _Pleiades_ gazetteer of ancient places.
 It is used for archival and redistribution purposes and is likely to be __less up-to-date than the live data at https://pleiades.stoa.org.__